boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/strip.md

         replication_value: column value that data starts from
 ```
 </td>
-        <td>This mode will fetch data from the date column mentioned in replication key from the start date as mentioned in replication value.
-Once it is scheduled, the replication value is updated automatically from the imported data.</td>
+        <td>This mode will retrieve data from the date column specified in the replication key starting from the date indicated in the replication value.
+Once it is scheduled, the replication value will be automatically updated based on the imported data.</td>
     </tr>
     <tr>
         <td>FULL_TABLE</td>